kmwandingi/ems-optimization-pipeline/docs/EMS_Technical_Report.md

 #### 3.3.3 Mixed-Integer Linear Programming (MILP) Optimization

 At the core of our Energy Management System is a Mixed-Integer Linear Programming (MILP) optimization framework that schedules device operations, battery charging/discharging, and PV utilization to minimize electricity costs while respecting both technical constraints and user preferences.
-The key innovation in our approach is the integration of probabilistic device usage patterns as soft constraints within the MILP formulation.
+The integration of probabilistic device usage patterns as soft constraints within the MILP formulation is central to our approach.

 #### Optimization Framework Overview